Article Topics

 More big projects.
 Students are minimally motivated by assignments such as worksheets, reading textbook chapters, and math problems 24-96, the evens--or the odds.
 Students are far more likely to be motivated, for example, by participating in a play to be performed for the entire school, building a robot for an interschool competition, creating a student newspaper, or preparing for an after-school debate tournament open to students and families, just like sporting events.
 Speaking of which, evidence and common sense suggests that a debate program would improve thinking skills more than any other school activity.

-If you wanted to learn, for example, Greek, would you choose a class for beginners or one in which advanced students comprised half the class, and thus in which much time was spent on material that was (ahem) Greek to you?
+Flex classes.
+If you wanted to start learning, for example, Greek, would you choose a class for beginners or one in which advanced students comprised half the class, and thus in which much time was spent on material that was (ahem) Greek to you?

 Both logic and metaevaluations indicate that placing high- and low-achieving students in the same class is unwise.
-Yet to avoid certain minority groups being overrepresented in lower-level classes, we now, at least through grade 8, ever more often mix high- and low-achieving students in the same class.
-That causes too great a teaching challenge for most teachers.
-This is one of many examples in which, increasingly, education decisions are based more on politics than on pedagogy.
+Yet to avoid certain minority groups being overrepresented in lower-level classes, we now, ever more, mix high- and low-achieving students in the same class.
+That causes too great a teaching challenge for most teachers and is one of many examples in which, increasingly, education decisions are based more on politics than on pedagogy.

 The best answer is not rigid tracking but what I call flex classes.
 For academic subjects, place students in classes by achievement level but conduct frequent reviews to ensure that all students, especially children of color, are given the opportunity to move up (or down) to fit their learning needs.
 Non-academic school activities (art, PE, lunch, etc.) could and perhaps should include a wider range of students.

 Chronically disruptive students must be placed in special classes.
 One child should not be allowed to trample on 29 children's right to an education.
-If a student, despite the teacher's best efforts (with the principal's help) continues to disrupt classmates' opportunity to learn, that child must be moved to a special class taught by someone with special skills in working with such kids.
+If a student, despite the teacher's best efforts (with the principal's help,) continues to disrupt classmates' opportunity to learn, that child must be moved to a special class taught by someone with special skills in working with such kids.
+Mainstreaming sounds good in theory but too often doesn't work in practice.

-Wouldn't it be wiser for me to focus on building on my strengths in language and verbal reasoning rather than to insist on my spending most of the school day remediating my visuo-spatial weaknesses?
-Yet increasingly, in the name of high standards, even high schoolers who read on a sixth-grade level and who have far more ability in making or fixing things or as entrepreneurs, are force-fed a college-prep curriculum replete with Shakespeare, the halide series of chemical elements, and analyses of the War of 1812.
+Wouldn't it be wiser for me to focus on building on my strengths in language and verbal reasoning rather than to insist on my spending most of my school day remediating my visuo-spatial weaknesses?
+Yet increasingly, in the name of high standards, even high schoolers who read on a sixth-grade level and who have more ability in making or fixing things or as entrepreneurs, are force-fed a college-prep curriculum replete with Shakespeare, protozoa, and analysis of the War of 1812.
 In California, you can't get a high school diploma without passing an exam based on a college-preparatory curriculum.
 Not surprisingly, this causes many to drop out of high school.

 Thus, high schools and perhaps even middle schools, should offer a choice of a high-quality career-prep as well as college-prep curriculum.
 If my own child, through grade 6, showed clear signs of being unlikely to succeed in a college-prep curriculum, I'd encourage him or her to choose a career-prep path, which, yes, taught her reading, writing, critical thinking, etc., but in the context of preparing her for a career that doesn't require college, for example, robotics repair or entrepreneurship.

 Use scaled-down high school campuses: only for extracurricular activities.
 Especially as America's debt becomes ever more unsustainable, it's unwise to maintain, let alone build large high school campuses.
 Students should do most academic work at home (iris-recognition software would ensure attendance,) with SuperTeacher-taught classes (see above) with interactivity provided by videoconferencing software, bulletin boards, email, and phone exchanges with students and local tutors.
-Note: this would yield significant carbon reduction.
+Later in the day, students would go to scaled-down campuses, primarily for extracurricular activities and tutoring.

 Now what?

 That's my blueprint for reinventing education.
-I encourage you to submit suggestions for its improvement as a letter to the editor.
+I encourage you to send your reactions and suggestion: mnemko@comcast.net.

-Marty Nemko holds a Ph.D. in education evaluation from the University of California, Berkeley and subsequently taught there.
+Marty Nemko holds a Ph.D. specializing in the evaluation of education from the University of California, Berkeley and subsequently taught there.
 600+ of his published writings are free on www.martynemko.com.